ofrohn/d3-celestial/readme.md

                or to directly add elements to the path (line)
    _redraw_: for interactive display, call when view changes (optional)

-* `Celestial.svg`
+* `Celestial.container`
-   The svg object to add data to in the callback.
+   The object to add data to in the callback.
 See D3.js documentation

-* `Celestial.map`
+* `Celestial.context`
-   The svg path object to add svg-objects to in the callback.
+   The HTML5-canvas context object to draw on in the callback.
 Also see D3.js documentation

 * `Celestial.mapProjection`
    The projection object for access to its properties and functions.
 Also D3.js documentation

-* `Celestial.point(coordinates)`
-  `Celestial.clip(coordinates)`
+* `Celestial.clip(coordinates)`
-  `Celestial.opacity(coordinates)`
-   Functions to transform coordinates and check if the object is visible, and set its visiblility
+   Function to check if the object is visible, and set its visiblility
    _coordinates_: object coordinates in radians, normally supplied by D3 as geometry.coordinates array

 ### Files